alexandrepoulain/TumInvasion-BM/README.md

 The structure of the repository is the following:
 - parameters.m: contains the parameters values.
-- reduced_system/: contains codes for the simulations of the reduced system.
+- reduced_system/: contains codes for the simulations of the reduced system (in the article the equations for the teduced system are (3.1)-(3.4) coupled with (2.12)-(2.13) and transmission conditions (2.14) and (2.18)-(2.19)).
-- full_system/: contains the scripts and functions to simulate the full system of equations
+- full_system/: contains the scripts and functions to simulate the full system of equations (in the article the equations corresponding to the full system are (2.1)-(2.13) with the transmission conditions (2.14) and (2.18)-(2.19)).
-- sensitivity_analysis/: this folder contains the cripts and function to run the sensitivity analysis.
+- sensitivity_analysis/: this folder contains the scripts and function to run the sensitivity analysis.
 To run the main script, please see the instructions at the beginning of SFs_SensitivityAnalysis.m

 All the scripts and functions have been executed using MATLAB version '9.11.0.1769968 (R2021b)'.
-The SAFE package used to perform our sensituvity analysis was the release SAFEmatlab v1.2.
+The SAFE package used to perform our sensitivity analysis was the release SAFEmatlab v1.2.

 ## How to use
 ### Simulating the model
 For the reduced and full systems, the code is run from the main scripts "script_reduced_system.m" and "script_full_system.m" respectively.
 In the beginning of these scripts, the user must choose:
 - the dimension of the conjunctive tissue dim = 1 or 2.
 The BM will have the dimension dim-1.
+(WARNING: the reduced system is only implemented for 1D)
 - the test: if test = 1 it corresponds to the healthy test case (no tumor cells nor SF), test = 2 corresponds to the tumor test case (tumor cells in the BM and no SF), test = 3 corresponds to the tumor + SF case (positive tumor cells density and SF in the conjunctive)